python/cpython/Doc/howto/doanddont.rst

 More useful functions in :mod:`os.path`: :func:`basename`,  :func:`dirname` and
 :func:`splitext`.

-There are also many useful builtin functions people seem not to be aware of for some reason: :func:`min` and :func:`max` can find the minimum/maximum of any sequence with comparable semantics, for example, yet many people write their own :func:`max`/:func:`min`.
+There are also many useful built-in functions people seem not to be aware of for some reason: :func:`min` and :func:`max` can find the minimum/maximum of any sequence with comparable semantics, for example, yet many people write their own :func:`max`/:func:`min`.
 Another highly useful function is